-When you lease a car, you pay for the right to drive the vehicle for a fixed period of time – typically three or four years.
+When you lease a car, you pay for the right to drive the vehicle for a fixed period — typically three or four years.
 Most leases are financed through the dealer.

 You will usually pay an initial amount to drive your new vehicle off the lot to cover a range of taxes and fees.
-Then, you will make monthly payments over the life of the lease to cover the costs of depreciation of the vehicle.
+From there, you’ll make monthly payments over the life of the lease to cover the costs of depreciation of the vehicle.
 There are typically restrictions on the number of miles you can drive the car during the lease term, and you have to return the vehicle to the dealer in excellent condition to avoid extra fees.

 Buying a car

 Buying a vehicle means you maintain possession of the car instead of leasing it for a few years.
-If you’re looking for a brand new car, it can have a big price tag, too.
-The average cost of buying a new vehicle in January 2020 was nearly $38,000, according to data from Kelley Blue Book.
+If you’re looking for a brand-new car, it can have a big price tag too.
+The average cost of buying a new vehicle in December 2021 was over $47,000, according to data from Kelley Blue Book.